rioffe/CarND-BehavioralCloning-Solution/writeup_report.md

 ####3.
 Model parameter tuning

 The model used an adam optimizer, and actually found a learning rate of 0.0001 to perform best (model.py line 215).
 Values of 0.1, 0.001, 0.00001 and 0.00003 were tried but found lacking.

 ####4.
 Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+We generate images from the first 90% of the rows in the Udacity provided data set.
+We use the steering threshold to find images with steering angles larger than steering theshold, based on the Vivek Yadav's blog.
+We perform the following pipeline to generate one image in a batch:
+* Find a random row within the first 90% of the rows of the data set with a steering angle above threshold
+* Randomly read image from left, center or right camera for that row
+* Randomly darken the image
+* Randomly flip the image (or not)
+* Normalize the image
+* Randomly shift the image left or right by a fairly large amount

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to adapt the architecture described in the NVidia paper to the problem at hand.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to implement the model literally with the dropout layers added after every convolutional and fully connected block.
+I thought this model might be appropriate because NVidia already demostrated the success of the model on a real car.
+I gradually realized that I need to remove some of the dropout layers, since the model didn't show any improvements.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+At one point I got the model fully operational on the first track, but then realized that I was severely overfitting, since the error on the training set dipped below the error of the validation set.
+I also realized the my training and validation sets were possibly overlapping, so I had to rewrite the training and validation generators to use non-overlapping parts of the data set.

+My original approach to generating training data was ineffective as well, since I always included unmodified images from the center, left and right cameras in a batch.
+For large steering threshold, this meant always using the same images over and over again, reducing the new data the model was trained on in an epoch.
+I eventually realized that I have to switch to approach described in Vivek Yadav's blog, which guaranteed that there was very low probability of a model to see exactly the same image within an epoch, even if underlying data contained only 3 * 398 images (e.g. for the steering threshold of 0.3).

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, I did the following:
+* Flipped the image horizontally, which made the model handle right turns as confidently as left turns
+* Used large image shifts (10 to 25 pixels in either left or right direction, simultaneously adjusting the steering angle)
+* Used images from the left and the right cameras, simultaneously adding or subtracting to the steering value of the center image
+* Switched from RGB to YUV and then finally to HSV color space, which helps the model clearly see the boundaries of the track lanes

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around both tracks without leaving the road.
+Note, that to enable successful runs around the second track, I had to add image darkening into my image generation pipeline, which is not necessary to reliably drive the car on the first track.
+Also note, that very large shifts are not strictly necessary for the good performance on the first track.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 167-209) consisted of a convolution neural network with the following layers and layer sizes ...

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)